 Never overload an extension cord

-Because of the convenience that extension cords bring to any home, you may find yourself plugging in too many electrical devices into the same cord.
+The convenience that extension cords bring to any home is vast.
+The effect is that you may find yourself plugging in too many electrical devices into the same cord.
 This is a big no-no, as extension cords can only accommodate so much electrical resistance.

 Avoid “octopus” connections to the extension cord, where you plug in 4 or more appliances into a single extension wire.
 You may be inviting danger into your house!

 The extension cord is an extremely helpful tool to widen the scope of electrical supply in your home.
-Just make sure that you’re using it safely and effectively so that you can get the most out of this handy electrical accessory.
+Just make sure that you’re using it safely and effectively.
+This is so that you can get the most out of this handy electrical accessory.